sdasda7777/MIDIProcessor/README.md

 ## Building
 ### Building on Linux
-Run `make compile_linux` with the clone repo being in the same folder as the rtmidi library.
+Run `make compile_linux` with the cloned repo being in the same folder as the rtmidi library.
 The rtmidi is just an include, you don't (can't?) compile it.
 The structure should look like this:
 ```
 foldername (doesn't matter)/
  ├─ MIDIProcessor/